 Embrace the green and gold as we enter spring and enjoy some St. Patrick’s Day activities!
 This St. Patrick’s Day themed Old Maid card game will grab your preschoolers’ attention and have them begging to play over and over!

 Be sure to grab a free copy of your St. Patrick’s Day game at the end of this post!
-Oh, and check out a ton of other St. Patrick’s Day activities I’m linking down there, too!
+See all my thematic preschool activities here.

 St. Patrick’s Day Game for Preschoolers

 Have you ever played Old Maid with a preschooler?
 If not, you are in for a real treat!
 Preschoolers think it’s SO funny when someone pulls their old maid card.